-4) You don't want an in person or detailed phone consultation.
-Florist are people too, and just like you, we are looking for meaningful connections and to like the people we are working with.
-If we can't meet or at least have a good phone conversation, it isimpossible for us to form a personal relationship with you.
+4) You don't want an in-person or detailed phone consultation.
+Florists are people too, and, just like you, we are looking for meaningful connections and want to like the people we are working with.
+If we can't meet or at least have a good phone conversation, it is impossible for us to form a personal relationship with you.
 If there is no relationship, then there is no reason to want to give you the moon and the stars (at your budget).

 3) A complicated or popular color palate.
-It may not make sense, but certain colors of flowers are more expensive then the exact same flower in a different color.
-Crazy right!
+It may not make sense, but certain colors of flowers are more expensive than the exact same flower in a different color.
+Crazy, right?
 It all has to do with supply and demand.
-During the height of wedding season, white peonies can be 4 times as expensive as fuchsia and the same goes for a Juliet Garden Rose.
+During the height of wedding season, white peonies can be four times as expensive as fuchsia and the same goes for a Juliet Garden Rose.
 Also, to create an arrangement of all red, there are relatively few "high end" filler flowers, so each flower is more expensive.
-If you are on a budget, seriously consider white and green, you can sure get the most bang for your buck with that combo!
+If you are on a budget, seriously consider white and green.
+You can be sure to get the most bang for your buck with that combo!

 1) Pinterest!
 Yes!
-I love Pinterest, in fact it is one of the first things I ask my couples, "Do you have a Pinterest Board?"
-The only problem is with the rise in styled shoots, the photos that have gone viral are usually really, really expensive.
+I love Pinterest.
+In fact, it is one of the first things I ask my couples, "do you have a Pinterest board?"
+However, with the rise in styled shoots, photos that have gone viral are usually really, really expensive.
 Truly, they are done only for the photos and it is a vicious (yet beautiful) cycle.

-While there remains to be no good substitute for those black and white anemones chances are that you can still have the bouquet or your dreams without starting your new life in debt!
+While there remains no good substitute for those black and white anemones, chances are that you can still have the bouquet of your dreams without starting your new life in debt!

-So, if you have made it this far, I hope you have found my tips and suggestions helpful, and I would love any comments, questions or feedback you feel like sharing!
+If you have made it this far, I hope you have found my tips and suggestions helpful!
+I would love any comments, questions or feedback you feel like sharing!